 With a crust that's super thin and quite crispy, plus a sauce that’s a little bit spicy (but never overused), this unassuming spot's pies are always on point.
-Go-to moves include town favorites, like the vodka pizza, the white pizza, and the clam pie.
+Go-to moves include town favorites like the vodka pizza, the white pizza, and the clam pie.

 If you make the mistake of asking anyone in the place about the history of Grimaldi’s, you’ll get an earful about family betrayal, lawsuits, and why their coal brick-oven is different.
 Don’t do it.
 Instead, just order one of their pizzas, which will show up at your table bubbling hot, and keep your head down.
 Oh, and there are no slices at Grimaldi’s, although they do offer personal-size pies, which is fine by you.

 Giovanni’s shares an exterior with a gym that makes the pair of them look like one super-confusing business.
-Ignore all that and head in for basics-killing pizza with sauce that isn’t very sweet -- it can be an acquired taste, but it works -- and crust that's dependably substantial and has a great flavor.
+Ignore all that and head in for basics-nailing pizza with sauce that isn’t very sweet -- it can be an acquired taste, but it works -- and crust that's dependably substantial and has a great flavor.

 Located near the PATH trains and bus depot that connect Hoboken with Manhattan, Imposto’s is a solid contender for best classic pizza offerings, but more importantly it's located in the stumbling trajectory of every reveler rolling home either from a Manhattan soirée (that’s what they have in Manhattan, right?) or a visit to the cluster of pubs around the train station.
 Not only can you not go wrong with the toothsome dough, tangy sauce, and robust topping offerings, but Imposto's has the superhuman knack for -- no matter what sounds you manage to make with your mouth -- magically getting you exactly what you want.
 Also, it's got the best Buffalo chicken pizza in Hoboken, if you’re into that sort of thing, and really, who isn’t at 2am?

-Basile's is located between the train station and the Cake Boss bakery, so it sees a steady stream of tourists and late-night drunchie-seekers.
+One of the newest pizza joints in Hoboken, Basile's is located between the train station and the Cake Boss bakery, so it sees a steady stream of tourists and late-night drunchie-seekers.
 The crust here is very crispy, which isn’t to everyone’s taste, but it makes for a sturdy base for the enormous amounts of cheese and toppings you get.
 Plus, there's a huge selection of gourmet slices.
 Mmm... gourmet slices.